Allentown Quick Facts

 - 11 institutions of higher education including Cedar Crest College, De Sales University, East Stroudsburg University, Kutztown University, Lafayette College, Lehigh Carbon Community College, Lehigh University, Moravian College, Muhlenberg College, Northampton Community College, and Penn State University – Lehigh Campus.

 Allentown is the epicenter for development in the Lehigh Valley.
 According to Site Selection Magazine’s 2014 national economic development rankings, the Lehigh Valley has been recognized as the second best performing region of its size in economic development across the nation.
 Thanks to the collaboration of the public and private sector, and the Neighborhood Improvement Zone legislation, Allentown is undergoing a renaissance.
 A new, state-of-the-art, professional hockey arena was constructed to house the Lehigh Valley Phantoms (a farm team of the Philadelphia Flyers).
 Three restaurants opened on the arena site: Chickie and Pete’s, Tim Horton’s, and Crust.
 City Center, a local developer, built a new, state-of-the art, rehabilitation facility and offices for Lehigh Valley HealthCare Network, and a Marriott Hotel, which are both attached to the arena.
-National Penn Bank located its corporate headquarters in a brand new, Class A seven-story office building across from the arena.
 Three City Center is a 166,000 square-foot, $50MM seven story office and retail building at the former Colonial Theater site at 513-525 Hamilton Street that opened in July 2015.
 Four City Center at 15 N. Seventh Street is a $40MM project including a five-story building and adjacent three-story building with 168 apartments between them that opened in July 2015.
 The Schoen’s building at 612 Hamilton Street has been renovated to house the corporate headquarters of Trifecta Technologies, a technology based business in downtown.

 The City of Allentown is truly a “City without Limits!”